 as soon as is practicable after the change or the enrolment.

-50. Home education moderators
+50. Home education moderators, appointment of

 (1) The chief executive officer —

 (a) may appoint persons who have such experience, skills or qualifications as the chief executive officer considers appropriate to enable them to effectively evaluate the educational programmes of children whose education is being provided under this Division and to evaluate the educational progress of those children; and